tangyong/glassfish-obr-builder/README.md

 ## Design Documentation

-Using Apache Felix Bundle Repository to generate obr xml file for glassfish modules
+1 Using Apache Felix Bundle Repository to generate obr xml file for glassfish modules

 * http://java.net/jira/browse/GLASSFISH-19395

+2 Defining a subsystem concept and using the glassfish-obr-builder to deploy a group of bundles and their dependencies

+3 Initial Provision Strategy

+1) Glassfish System OBR

+Repository---> glassfish3/glassfish/modules

+2) User-defined OBR

+Repository---> defined in subsystem xml file

+current provisioning way: local disk system, in the future, maven repo will be supported

 ## Building

 You'll need a machine with JDK 6 1.22 above + and Apache Maven 3 installed.

+1 glassfish-obr-builder module building

 Checkout: